Priyansh3012/Brain-Tumor-Detection-Using-Deep-Learning-with-VGG16/README.md

       * The trained model is evaluated on the test set to determine its accuracy, precision, recall, and F1-score.

-      * Confusion matrices are used to visualize the model's performance.
+      * **Confusion Matrix:** Confusion matrices were plotted to provide a detailed breakdown of true positives, true negatives, false positives, and false negatives.
+This visualization offers insights into the types of errors the model makes and helps ensure it is reliable in practical applications.

   7. **Visualization:**